tuckbarber/cacao-docs/docs/util-align.md

 }
 </style>

-Utilities to adjust vertical alignment.
+To adjust vertical alignment.
 The affected element must also have an appropriate `display` value.

 ## Available classes